Project Viewer – useful and costless

 In the Sample projects gallery, each of the connections can be either downloaded or opened directly in IDEA StatiCa Viewer.

 From the Viewer, you can easily download a 3D model of your connection and open it in your CAD application.
 The generated DWG file contains the 3D connection model as well as the 2D drawings of stiffening plates used in the connection.

 If you encounter any troubles with the DWG model, see the Missing components in 3D DWG export from Viewer article to fix it.

-The online Viewer was presented in one episode of the Connection Wednesdays – Meet our cloud solutions.
+The online Viewer was also presented in one episode of the Connection Wednesdays – Meet our cloud solutions.
 See part of the recording to find out what features can be useful for your practice.

 Integrate Viewer into your CAD application

-The next step was to employ the Viewer to the CAD applications directly to make the BIM link available to a broader spectrum of professions.
-You can export your detailed connection to the Viewer, and from there, an IDEA StatiCa file can be downloaded.
+The next step was to employ Viewer in the CAD applications directly to make the BIM link available to a broader spectrum of professions.
+You can export your detailed connection to Viewer, and from there, an IDEA StatiCa file can be downloaded.
 This comes in handy to many detailers who do not need to buy a license, and still, they can effectively create an IDEA StatiCa Connection file and send it to an engineer who would take care of the load, analysis, and code check.